Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

   dragon.run(SKAction.sequence([actionMove, actionRemove]))
 ```

-...and, as we can see above &mdash; and had seen previously in Lesson 1 &mdash; both `removeFromParent()` options can be used efficiently with `sequence` actions...
+As you can see above &mdash; and have already seen in Lesson 1 &mdash; either of the two optinal `removeFromParent()` functions can be used efficiently with `sequence` actions...

 <!-- ...and we've already seen in Lesson 1 how this can be used efficiently with `sequence` actions: